A 6 DAY ADVENTURE

 Explore the beautiful rivers and pristine environment and learn about medicinal herbs and plants.Stay with Dayak people in a homestay and learn their traditional ways of life, fishing and weaving.

 “We are taken by Dayak forest guides to waterfalls, trekking in between huge trees -This is primary forest, an ancient place!
 Relax in a hammock by the river.“

 This incredible place in the North of Kalimantan allows for a genuine cultural exchange with the local Dayak people.

 Stay in a homestay accommodation and take part in a special excursion to the forest during a 4 night stay in the Jungle camp!

 “The idea of bringing visitors to the village is to bring support to the community that has been genuinely fighting to protect their lands and forests from the expansion of palm oil plantations or logging industries.
 With eco-tourism we are hoping that this can be seen as a model for other communities and show that tourism can bring extra income.
-This helps them to preserve their lands and not having to bow down to the companies unsustainably taking from the forests.”
+This helps them to preserve their lands and not having to bow down to the companies for lease or give in tocompanies unsustainably takingfrom the forests.”

 |Day 1||Travel to Tarakan, North Kalimantan.|

 |Day 2||Leave Tarakan in the morning by boat and arrive in Setulang in the afternoon where you will spend the night in the village.|

 |Day 3 & 4||Stay at the Jungle camp at Tana Olen.
 Guided forest treks, exploring the river and pristine environment, learning about medicinal herbs and plants, fishing with the Dayak people using traditional methods, relaxing in the hammocks, learning about the Dayak culture and living with them - Allowing for a genuine cultural exchange and mostly enjoying the beautiful pristine forest and surrounding nature|